Soshana Afroyim: Soshana's position as a woman in the art world

 "A woman who creates art lives in a test situation, and the examiner can be anyone at all.
 Because every man and every woman 'knows' what a woman is; therefore every man and every woman can claim the right to reduce the assessment of a woman's art to what she is like as a woman."

 At Soshana's time, an art career for a woman was by no means a matter of course.
 The goal of being able to support oneself by one's own art production seemed – not only for women – nearly impossible, which is why many aspiring women artists completed practical training in some other profession parallel to their art schooling.
 In most cases it was the teaching profession, which they practiced in art-related spheres.
 But Soshana chose her own independent self-determined and emancipated way, in an era in which the legal implementation of equal rights of men and women and equal opportunities to work in any profession was simply unthinkable.

 In a letter to the co-author of her autobiography, she writes about her role as a pioneer:

 "This is why I want to write this book, to say what a struggle I went through to be a woman and an artist and be maybe like 100 years ahead of the times we actually live in."

-A good example of how hard it was as a woman artist on the market, is the fact, that even a revolutionary artist group like CoBrA, refused her as a member out of sexistic reasons.
+In late 1940s to late 1950s, a revolutionary artist group like CoBrA, refused her as a member out of sexistic reasons.
 And the gallerist of her colleague Pinot Gallizio, with whom she made many paintings, did not want her to sign with Gallizio on the same work.